NicolaLovo/GoogleCloudNotes/examPreparation/infrastructure-as-code.md

 - you are not using GKE
 - you are already using terraform

+Note that when a resource is managed by Config Connector(e.g. a Pub/Sub topic), it CANNOT be deleted by the gcloud CLI, but only through `kubectl delete` commands.

 ## Cloud Foundation Toolkit

 It is being deprecated in favor of Infra Manager.